Student Life Policies

 - Events with alcohol in campus houses or apartments are limited to one 8-gallon keg (or equivalent) per night/per event.

-- Events with alcohol in a private room, apartment or house are not allowed on the weekends of Homecoming, Family Weekend, Little Siblings' Weekend, "XX Pines" or other special events as designated by the Campus Life Office.
+- Events with alcohol in a private room, apartment or house may be restricted by Residential Life Staff or Campus Life on the weekends of Homecoming, Family Weekend, Little Siblings' Weekend, "XX Pines" or other special events.

 - Events with alcohol in a private room, apartment or house are not allowed on the weekend prior to final exams week, during final exams week, Commencement weekend or during any academic recess.

-- Events with alcohol may not allow any form of drinking game or contest.
+- Events with alcohol may not allow any form of drinking game or contest that encourages binge drinking.

 - Events with alcohol must include a comparable amount of non-alcoholic beverages and food that lasts the duration of the event.